encoredev/encore/docs/how-to/migrate-away.md

 ### Code changes

+Building with Encore doesn't require writing your application in an Encore-specific way.
+Encore applications are normal programs where less than 5% of the code is specific to Encore.

-The vast majority of code in an Encore app is just plain Go.
-The changes required to migrate away is the same work you would have needed to do if you hadn't used Encore in the first place.
-There's no "added" migration cost.
+This means that the changes required to migrate away will be almost exactly the same work you would have needed to do if you hadn't used Encore in the first placem, e.g. writing infrastructure boilerplate.
+There's no added migration cost.

 In practise, the code specific to Encore is limited to the use of Encore's Infrastructure SDK.
 So if you wish to stop using Encore, you need to rework these interfaces to function in a traditional way.
 This normally means adding boilerplate that isn't necessary when using Encore.